sabrikhalil/slot_video/README.md

 # CONDITIONAL OBJECT-CENTRIC LEARNING FROM VIDEO

-This repository implements a conditional extension of the Slot Attention autoencoder for unsupervised object-centric learning from video.
+This repository implements the paper : "Conditional Object-Centric learning from video"

 ## Overview